nearform/orion/docs/auth/README.md

 ## Dependency managemnt

-When the common authentication components are used within a client project (e.g. `assess-base` or `knowledge-base`) it's important that component module and its client share the same instances of the `aws-amplify-*` module dependencies otherwise runtime errors occur and the authentication forms will fail to work properly.
+When the common authentication components are used within a client project (e.g. `knowledge-base`) it's important that component module and its client share the same instances of the `aws-amplify-*` module dependencies otherwise runtime errors occur and the authentication forms will fail to work properly.
 In order to achieve this, the project repo uses `lerna` with `yarn` to hoist all common project dependencies to the repo root.

 ### Gatsby config

 Gatsby has an odd bug that occurs when building in a monorepo environment with hoisted `react` and `material-ui` dependencies, and which causes the build process to go into an infinite loop.
 To avoid this problem, Gatsby's webpack configuration has to be modified to force loading of these dependencies from the project's root `node_modules` folder.
-See the `onCreateWebpackConfig` function in `gatsby-node.js` in [assess-base](https://github.com/nearform/orion/blob/master/packages/assess-base/gatsby-node.js) or [knowledge-base](https://github.com/nearform/orion/blob/master/packages/knowledge-base/gatsby-node.js).
+See the `onCreateWebpackConfig` function in `gatsby-node.js` in [knowledge-base](https://github.com/nearform/orion/blob/master/packages/knowledge-base/gatsby-node.js) or [knowledge-base](https://github.com/nearform/orion/blob/master/packages/knowledge-base/gatsby-node.js).

 # Authorization